About skin cancer

 Regular skin checks can help maximise the chances of detecting skin cancer early.

-Living in Australia we have one of the highest incidences of skin cancer in the world.
-However, there is good news; when detected early your chances of successful treatment are increased.
-But, in order to stop skin cancer spreading, it has to be spotted it in time.
+Living in Australia we have one of the highest incident rates of skin cancer in the world.
+However, there is good news.
+When detected early your chances of successful treatment are increased, but, to stop skin cancer spreading, it has to be spotted it in time.

 Unlike other cancers that develop in the body, skin cancer is a cancer you can usually see.
 It forms on the outside and is usually visible, giving it a good chance of being spotted.